How To Have Self Control With Food Without Relying On Willpower

 5. Lifestyle into character.

-So the way forward into a healthy life is not through willpower.
+So, the way forward to a healthy life is not through willpower.
 This is a critical part of the entire Intuitive Eating movement.

-Because willpower often times leads to a dead battery!
+Because willpower often leads to a dead battery!

 Because there will always be those times when you fail.